 With the Ordinal Scale movie debut in Japan, North America, and other countries all over the world, Sword Art Online has been receiving all kinds of attention.
-For many reasons, the reception of this show is divided in half: anime fans believe it is either a great series, or a terrible one.
+For many reasons, the anime community is divided in half when it comes to this show: fans either believe that it is a great series, or a terrible one.
 I have personally liked this series since its premiere, as did many other fans.
 Over the years, however, the hate bandwagon for the anime has grown immensely.
 Although I admit the show isn’t perfect, people’s extreme hate and disdain for the show upsets me.
 It’s almost like admitting SAO is good is a taboo.

 Sword Art Online 1